Context of this guidance

 The COVID-19 travel policy includes information about approvals, including for staff-related travel overseas.

-As a result of the trans-Tasman travel bubble, New Zealanders can travel between New Zealand and Australia without having to quarantine on arrival in either location.
+New Zealanders can now travel between New Zealand and Australia and New Zealand and the Cook Islands without having to quarantine on arrival in either location.

 These arrangements could change at very short notice if there is community transmission of COVID-19 in either country, and either Government could pause quarantine-free travel for a time to assess the risk or suspend travel for a longer period.
-The New Zealand Government has developed guidance for how a case in Australia would be managed.
+The New Zealand Government has developed guidance for how a case in Australia or the Cook Islands would be managed.

 It is critically important that before any travel is approved or undertaken there is consideration of the possible impacts of COVID-19 and contingency planning is carried out.
-The Government has provided guidance on what travellers need to do before travelling to Australia, at the airport and on arrival to help with preparation.
-It is important to ensure that everyone travelling is aware of the border requirements in Australia nationally, as well as the state or territory te tamaiti is travelling to.
+The Government has provided guidance on what travellers need to do before travelling to Australia or the Cook Islands, at the airport and on arrival to help with preparation.
+It is important to ensure that everyone travelling is aware of the border requirements in Australia or the Cook Islands nationally, as well as the state or territory te tamaiti is travelling to.

 Consultation with your manager and the International Child Protection Unit is essential at the earliest opportunity when international travel is being considered and before decisions and travel arrangements are made.

-Approval for travel to Australia is set out in the Social Work Delegations.
+Approval for travel to Australia and the Cook Islands is set out in the Social Work Delegations.

 Delegations for overseas travel – Placement, extended period or holiday